 Brabson, 31, fell into a coma in September 2018 after her mother noticed she was acting funny.

-“Something has taken over and ruining my daughter,” Kertease Williams told CBS affiliate WBNS.
+“Something has taken over and ruined my daughter,” Kertease Williams told CBS affiliate WBNS.
 “I just don’t know what.”

 The doctors “told me she was brain-dead and pull the plug and all those things,” said Kertease Williams, who said she was determined to save her daughter, who has two small children of her own.